-You have a high preference for light.
-You usually prefer bright light for learning or studying.
+You have a low preference for light.
+You usually prefer low light for learning or studying.
 It can help you be productive.

-Based on your results, you should try to learn and work in bright light when possible.
+Based on your results, you should try to learn and work in low light when possible.
 Read the following recommendations and select the ones you think would work best for you.

-During Instruction or Activities If you're in a place that is too dimly lit, try sitting closer to a window.
-Working on Assignments or Independent Tasks Take care to avoid shadows on your reading material.

-Pı reparing for Tests or Presentations ĺ Г Make sure you have enough overhead lighting or lamps and windows available in your study area.

-Let your family members know that you need bright light for studying and learning.

-Cool Environment

-Warm Environmen

-Temperature

-Research has shown that people work differently in a warm or cool environment.
+and select the ones you think would work best for you.
+During Instruction or Activities Sit away from windows and direct sunlight.
+If you're in a place that is too bright, try wearing lightly tinted sunglasses, if permitted to do so.
+Working on Assignments or Independent Tasks Ensure there are shades over the lights, or the blinds and curtains are drawn, in your study area.
+Turn off harsh overhead lights and use table lamps instead.
+Preparing for Tests or Presentations Let your family members know that you learn better in low light.
+Cool Environment Warm Environment Temperature Research has shown that people work differently in a warm or cool environment.
 By making sure you are warm or cool enough, you can improve your success in learning and studying.
 You have a moderate preference for learning and studying in a cool environment.
 You often feel uncomfortable in a warm environment.
 It can make you feel tired and affect your ability to concentrate.

-classroom.

-Based on your results, you should try to make sure you are comfortably cool when studying and learning.
+Recommendations Based on your results, you should try to make sure you are comfortably cool when studying and learning.
 Read the following recommendations and select the ones you think would work best for you.

-During Instruction or Activities Try wearing clothing in layers so

-Try wearing clothing in layers so that you can remove a layer if you feel too warm. П Don't be afraid to ask for the heating to be turned down in the

-Working on Assignments or Independent Tasks

-If the temperature outside is cooler than it is inside, try sitting near an open window.
+During Instruction or Activities Try wearing clothing in layers so that you can remove a layer if you feel too warm.
+Don't be afraid to ask for the heating to be turned down in the classroom.
+Working on Assignments or Independent Tasks If the temperature outside is cooler than it is inside, try sitting near an open window.
 Preparing for Tests or Presentations

-Make sure you l have air condit ioning or fans in your study environment if i it gets too w varm for you.
+Make sure you have air conditioning or fans in your study environment if it gets too warm for